 ARL libraries are a relatively small subset of libraries in North America, but they account for a large portion of academic library resources in terms of assets, budgets, and the number of users they serve.
-The total library expenditures of all 125 member libraries in 2011–2012 was almost $4.5 billion; from that, almost $3.3 billion was spent by the 115 university libraries and more than $1.2 billion by the nonuniversity libraries.
+The total expenditures of all 125 member libraries in 2012–2013 were almost $4.4 billion; of that, $3.3 billion was spent by the 115 university libraries and slightly more than $1 billion by the nonuniversity libraries.

 The ARL Statistics Collection provides online access to the annual publications ARL Statistics, ARL Academic Health Sciences Library Statistics, and ARL Academic Law Library Statistics that have been published since 2006.
-The cost of IP access to this collection is $500 for nonprofit organizations and $750 for all others.
+The cost of IP access to this collection is $500 for nonprofit organizations and $750 for all others (free for ARL members).

 $170 ($85 ARL members)

 International and Rush Orders: Call 301-362-8196 or e-mail firstname.lastname@example.org for quote.

 Order online IP access to digital publication and order print copies from: